Stability and chaos in dynamical last passage percolation: Deductions from harmonic analysis: [1] the transition from weight stability to low overlap

 \end{lemma} {\bf Proof.} Note that ${\rm Cov}(f,g)=-\int_{0}^{\infty} \partial _t \langle f, P_t g\rangle \, {\rm d}t$.
 By the heat equation $\partial_t P_t(g)=L P_t(g)$, we have

 so that the former assertion is obtained.
 The latter follows trivially.

-Now suppose further that the Markov process $X$ is reversible.
-The generator $L$ is thus self-adjoint and indeed negative semidefinite.
-Zero is an eigenvalue because $L 1 = 0$.
-Furthermore, we will assume that the spectrum is discrete and hence the eigenvalues of $-L$ may be ordered as a non-decreasing sequence $\big\{ \lambda_n: n \in \N \big\}$, with $\lambda_0 = 0$, and the corresponding sequence $\big\{ u_n: n \in \N \big\}$ of eigenfunctions, where $u_0 = 1$, is a complete orthogonal basis for $L^2(\mu)$.
+Towards specializing to the particular case of the Ornstein-Uhlenbeck semigroup, we assume that the Markov process $X$ is reversible and the generator $L$ is self-adjoint, and negative semidefinite with a discrete spectrum (it is well known that the Ornstein-Uhlenbeck semigroup satisfies these properties. for instance, ).
+Note that zero is always an eigenvalue because $L 1 = 0$.
+Consequently the eigenvalues of $-L$ may be ordered as a non-decreasing sequence $\big\{ \lambda_n: n \in \N \big\}$, with $\lambda_0 = 0$, and the corresponding sequence $\big\{ u_n: n \in \N \big\}$ of eigenfunctions, where $u_0 = 1$, is a complete orthogonal basis for $L^2(\mu)$.

 Here is the second general tool that we will need.

 \begin{lemma} The function $[0,\infty) \to \R: t \to e^{\lambda_1 t}\cE\big(f,P_t(f)\big)$ is decreasing.
 Consequently, so is $[0,\infty) \to \R: t \to \cE\big(f,P_t(f)\big)$. \end{lemma} \begin{proof} From the heat equation follows the semigroup expression $P_t=e^{tL}$.
 Apply $-LP_t$ via this representation to the decomposition $f=\sum_{k} \langle f,u_k \rangle u_k$ to learn that $-L P_t f=\sum_{k} \lambda_ k e^{-\lambda_k t}\langle f,u_k \rangle u_k$.
 Applying~(\ref{e.dirichletform}), we find that $\cE\big(f,P_t(f)\big) = \sum_{k} \lambda_ k e^{-\lambda_k t}{\langle f,u_k \rangle}^2$.
 The lemma's first assertion then follows from $\lambda_k\ge \lambda_1$ for $k \geq 1$; its second assertion follows trivially. \end{proof}